BxCppDev/bxdecay0/README.rst

 :date: 2017-10-30
 :copyright: Copyright (C) 2017 the BxCppDev group

-The *BxDecay0* C++ library and its  associated tools consists in a set of C++  classes and functions  for the random generation  of simulated nuclear decays.
-It consists in a C++ port of the original Decay0/GENBB Fortran program written by Vladimir Tretyak (KINR_).
+The *BxDecay0* C++ library provides a set of classes and functions for the random  generation of simulated  nuclear decays.
+It consists  in a C++  port of  the original  Decay0/GENBB Fortran  program written  and maintained by  Vladimir Tretyak (KINR_).
 Decay0/GENBB  was created to address the Monte Carlo generation of nuclear decays in the context of double beta decay and dark matter experimental research.

 BxDecay0 aims to  be used by any C++ simulation  program that needs to generate  the kinematics  of primary  particles emitted  from specific